hans-robot/elfin_robot/README_english.md

 ---

 ###  Usage with real Hardware

+***There are launch files available to bringup a real robot - either Elfin3, Elfin5 or Elfin10.
+In the following the commands for Elfin3 are given.
+For Elfin5 or Elfin10, simply replace the prefix accordingly.***

 Put the file *elfin_drivers.yaml*, that you got from the vendor, into the folder elfin_robot_bringup/config/.